 We have thousands of answer keys for our printables worksheets supporting the Common Core Standards.

 Remember that you can sign up for answer key access here: https://i4c.xyz/n89msyv.

 - Many historical events happened this month which you can cover in your classroom.
 Check outI4C's History page for lesson plans, videos, activities, and other resources to supplement your lessons!

 - March 14th is Pi Day!
 Apply Pi in your math lesson today.
 Check out these ways these teachers have celebrated Pi Day in their classroom and have your students learn about Pi through this "irrational" webquest.
-Your students can also work on their math skills with our Grade Level Skill Builders and our free Common Core Math Printables for Kindergarten to Sixth Grade.
+Your students can also work on their math skills with our Grade Level Skill Builders, our free Online Practice quizzes, and our free Common Core Math Printables for Kindergarten to Eighth Grade.

 - Spring brings unpredictable weather.
 Explore these Elementary Science tools.

 - Name that tune!
 Celebrate Music In Our Schools Month with I4C's music lessons and resources ranging from music sheets and instruments to percussions and opera.

 - Be sure to check out I4C's collection of free educational iPhone and iPad apps!